 How to get involved?

-Research Associates (RAs)/Pre-docs: directly reach out with the following information.
+Research Assistants (RAs)/Pre-docs: directly reach out with the following information.

 What to include in your email?